Engineering Controls Consist Of All Except

 What Is An Engineering Control

 Let's skip the textbook talk.
-Now, an engineering control is basically a physical change to a workspace, machine, or process that removes a hazard or keeps people away from it.
-In practice, you're not asking the worker to behave differently.
+You're not asking the worker to behave differently.
+An engineering control is basically a physical change to a workspace, machine, or process that removes a hazard or keeps people away from it.
 You're changing the environment so the danger isn't there to begin with.

 Think of a ventilation system that sucks welding fumes out before they reach a person's face.
-Or a machine guard that stops a hand from getting near a blade.
 Or隔音 panels that drop noise to a safe level.
 Those are engineering controls.
-Practically speaking, they're built in.
+They're built in.
+That said, or a machine guard that stops a hand from getting near a blade.
 They work even if someone's having a bad day or forgot their training.

 The Hierarchy Context